PennyGreek/Airbnb-price-prediction/README.md

-# Airbnb rental price prediction
+Airbnb Rental Price Prediction
-## Results
+Results
-Based on our analysis, we identify key factors influencing house prices on Airbnb: location, accommodation capacity, and amenities.
-Particularly, accommodates has the most substantial impact, with a correlation coefficient of 0.64, indicating that larger properties tend to command higher prices.
-To enhance customer loyalty, hosts can focus on delivering high-quality services, adapting to changing circumstances, and effective communication, as suggested by Lee and Deale (2021).
-This strategy can foster profitability and customer loyalty for Airbnb, especially in a post-pandemic context.
+Key factors influencing house prices on Airbnb have been identified through the analysis: location, accommodation capacity, and amenities.
+In particular, the impact of "accommodates" is the most substantial, as indicated by a correlation coefficient of 0.64, revealing that higher prices tend to be commanded by larger properties.
+To enhance customer loyalty, a focus can be placed on the delivery of high-quality services, adaptability to changing circumstances, and the facilitation of effective communication, as suggested by Lee and Deale (2021).
+The implementation of this strategy can lead to profitability and customer loyalty for Airbnb, especially in a post-pandemic context.

-## Methodology
+Methodology
-In this section, we outline our approach to predicting Airbnb's home rental prices using various machine learning models.
-We aim to identify the best-performing model for this task.
-Our model selection includes Ordinary Least Squares (OLS), Ridge, Lasso, Random Forest, and XGBoost.
-To establish a baseline for comparison, we also employ a simple yet effective method—multi-linear regression.
+An outline is provided for the approach taken in predicting Airbnb's home rental prices using various machine-learning models.
+The objective is to determine the best-performing model for this task.
+The model selection encompasses Ordinary Least Squares (OLS), Ridge, Lasso, Random Forest, and XGBoost.
+To establish a baseline for comparison, a straightforward yet effective method—multi-linear regression—is also employed.

-To evaluate the models' performance, we use Root Mean Square Logarithmic Error (RMSLE).
-This metric emphasizes the penalty for underestimating true values, which is more detrimental in a business context than overestimation.
+To evaluate the performance of the models, Root Mean Square Logarithmic Error (RMSLE) is utilized.
+This metric places a greater emphasis on the penalty associated with underestimating true values, a consideration of greater significance in a business context than overestimation.

-## Model Performance
+Model Performance
-The following table displays the RMSLE results for our models, with XGBoost achieving the lowest error:
+The RMSLE results for our models are presented in the following table, with the lowest error achieved by XGBoost:

 Model	XGBoost	Random Forest	Ridge	OLS	Lasso
 RMSLE	0.386	0.389	0.410	0.410	0.410
-The prediction process involves importing the necessary libraries, performing a train-test split, and generating the final predictions using the test set.
-The model's output is then submitted to Kaggle to obtain validation scores.
+The prediction process entails the importation of the necessary libraries, the execution of a train-test split, and the generation of final predictions using the test dataset.
+Subsequently, the model's output is submitted to Kaggle for the acquisition of validation scores.